NickMateus11/TurbulenceSimulator_Research_Co-op/README.md

 ## TODOs ##
- - Channel Layer Slicer module (used to calculate optimal r0 values along the propagation path).
+ 1. Channel Layer Slicer module (used to calculate optimal r0 values along the propagation path).
 More details can be found in Ch.
 9.5 (& Listing 9.5) in the mentioned [MATLAB textbook](documents/Reference-Material/Textbooks/Numerical-Simulation-of-Optical-Wave-Propagation-with-Examples-in-MATLAB).
- - Graph execution of Tensorflow functions (performance increase).
-Information [here](https://www.tensorflow.org/guide/intro_to_graphs).
+ 2. Faster and more efficient rectangular phase screen generation.
+Read over the phase screen generation techniques in the [Papers/](documents/Reference-Material/Papers) folder.
- - Further parallelization (execute multiple end-to-end propagations at once).
+ 3. Further parallelization (execute multiple end-to-end propagations at once).
 This may be limited by the GPU VRAM.
 Optimizations may need to implemented in the storage of phase screens - ie: storing only the random seeds and regenerating the phase screens, or at least parts of them in order to reduce how much is being stored.
     - Perhaps look into running simulator components on GPU clusters on the cloud - where more memory may be available.
- - Faster and more efficient rectangular phase screen generation.
-Read over the phase screen generation techniques in the [Papers](documents/Reference-Material/Papers) folder.
+ 4. Graph execution of Tensorflow functions (performance increase).
+Information [here](https://www.tensorflow.org/guide/intro_to_graphs).